showwin/ISHOCON3/docs/app_spec_en.md

 Ticket prices are calculated at the time of reservation.
 Each segment costs 1000 yen, and the price increases according to the number of segments.
 For example, purchasing 2 segments from Station A to Station C costs 2000 yen, and purchasing 4 segments from Station A to Station E costs 4000 yen.

-However, since ticket purchasers prefer to sit together in the same row as much as possible, if the allocated seats are excessively fragmented, the ticket price will be sold at half price.
-For example, when reserving 6 tickets for a train schedule with 3 seats per row, if the seats can be secured in 2 rows, it costs the standard 6000 yen per segment, but if they are split across 3 rows, the price becomes 3000 yen.
+However, since group travelers purchasing multiple tickets prefer to sit together in the same row as much as possible, if the allocated seats are excessively fragmented, the ticket price will be sold at half price.
+For example, when reserving 6 tickets for a train schedule with 3 seats per row, if the seats can be secured in 2 rows, it costs the standard 6000 yen per segment, but if they are split across 3 rows or more, the price becomes 3000 yen.

 Seat positions are represented as `number-letter`, where the number represents the row and the letter represents the seat position.
 For example, in a train with 3 seats wide per row, letters range from `A` to `C`, and `3-A` represents seat A in row 3.

-In the above example, seat assignments would be as follows:
+For example, the price calculation when 6 people reserve on a train with 3 seats per row would be as follows:
-When 6 seats can be secured in 2 rows: `3-A`, `3-B`, `3-C`, `4-A`, `4-B`, `4-C`
+When 6 seats can be secured in 2 rows (sold at 6000 yen per segment): `3-A`, `3-B`, `3-C`, `5-A`, `5-B`, `5-C`
-When split across 3 rows: `3-B`, `3-C`, `4-A`, `4-B`, `4-C`, `5-A`
+When split across 3 rows (sold at 3000 yen per segment): `3-B`, `3-C`, `4-A`, `4-B`, `4-C`, `5-A`
+When split across 6 rows (sold at 3000 yen per segment): `3-A`, `4-A`, `5-A`, `6-A`, `7-B`, `8-C`

-To maximize revenue, it is necessary to devise a seat allocation algorithm that minimizes seat fragmentation.
+To maximize revenue, it is necessary to devise a seat allocation algorithm that allows the entire group to sit in the same rows as much as possible.

 ## Ticket Purchase